ucsc-blueprint/pl-tech-challenge/README.md

-# Web Development Project 2 - Percy Jackson Flashcards
+# Web Development Project 2 - Cat Facts Flashcards

 Submitted by: Harshita Bhardwaj

-This web app: This web app tests the knowledge of a Percy Jackson fan.
-Test your triva from basic knowledge of what Percy's weapon of choice turns into to more niche knowledge to see if you really are a Percy Jackson fan.
+This web app tests how much of a cat lover one truly is.
+Only the best will be able to answer all the questions present.
+Worry not if you are not yet one.
+By the time you cycle through these phenomenal cat facts you are sure to fall in love with them too.

 Time spent: 6 hours spent in total